 Ever wanted to read a message without the sender seeing that you read it?
 Well, here's a little trick.
 When you receive a message, turn on airplane mode.
 Open Telegram and read the message.
 Once you've read it, close the app and turn your data back on.
 The sender will never know that you read their message.

-Similar to Snapchat, Telegram also has a feature where your chats will self destruct.
+Similar to Snapchat, Telegram also has a feature where your chats or pictures will self destruct.
 Telegram decided to innovate a bit on this feature and lets you set self-destruct timer on your messages.
 This feature is currently only available in secret chats, but it's easy to activate.
 Hit the 3 buttons in the top right corner and pick Set self-destruct timer.
 You'll have the option between 1 second and 1 week.

 One of the reasons why people like Telegram so much is because of its multiple built-in security features.
 One of them lets you lock your chats so if someone accesses your phone, they won't be able to read your chat logs.
 To set a pass code, go into Settings -> Privacy and Security -> Passcode lock and then enter your 4 digit code.
 You can even choose to unlock the chats with your fingerprint.
 Now that you've set a pass code, you can click on the lock in the top right corner of your chats and lock the chat.